-There is this stereotype of a big man lifting heavyweights.
-And, unconsciously, it creates the belief that big weight equals big muscle.
+There is a stereotype from the 70s and 80s that lifting weights will make us big and bulky (especially among females).
+You see a big man lifting heavy weights, and unconsciously, it creates the belief that big weight equals big muscle.

-And, just like any other marketing strategy, if you see something, over and over again, you began to trust that message, and therefore, believe it.
+If you see something over and over again, you began to trust that message, and therefore, believe it.

-So let me quickly explain some key concepts that will help you really grasp the science of bulking on muscle, in a plain English language.
+So let me quickly explain some key concepts that will help you really grasp the science of bulking on muscle.

 Our body needs protein every day to rebuild itself.